The Anglo-Hellenic League Runciman Award

 Vassiliki Kolocotroni

-Vassiliki Kolocotroni is Senior Lecturer in English Literature at the University of Glasgow.
+Vassiliki Kolocotroni is Professor in English Literature at the University of Glasgow.
 She works on international modernism, classical reception and travel, and is the co-editor of Hotel Modernisms, The Edinburgh Dictionary of Modernism, Women Writing Greece: Essays on Hellenism, Orientalism and Travel, and In the Country of the Moon: British Women Travelers to Greece.
 Vassiliki is General Editor of the Routledge Encyclopedia of Modernism and Co-Principal Editor of the Journal of Greek Media and Culture.
 She joined the panel first for the 2023 competition.

 Ingela Nilsson